-Linux has become the backbone of most modern business organizations and a massive network.
+Linux is the backbone of most modern business organizations and a massive network.
 Amazon, the largest cloud provider globally, runs its EC2 cloud computing platform on Linux.
-Currently, the Linux kernel alone employs 27.8 million lines of code, and it is updated every year.
-Several new bugs or vulnerabilities appear whenever the kernel is being added with new lines of code.
+Currently, the Linux kernel employs 27.8 million lines of code, updated every year.
+Several new bugs or vulnerabilities appear whenever the kernel is added with new lines of code.
 As a result, there is a substantial increase in the threat surface, which needs proactive solutions to keep the attack surface minimum.
 The bottom line is that any update to the Linux platform increases the attack surface.
+This can be avoided by using a Linux vulnerability management software.

 On the other hand, incorporating any new mechanisms and dependencies should be handled with great care as they can directly affect the size of the attack surface against Linux.
 Security gaps may appear on Linux systems like any other operating system.
 However, every OS has different ways to deal with them.
 The security flaws on Linux are purely logical and capable enough to make an application vulnerable to severe attacks.